analuamarilac/devopness/docs/index.md

----
+## Description of changes

+Describe the product functionality with a structure that identifies a user pain point, presents a solution, explains how to use it, and shows its positive impact on the user’s daily life.

+Example:
-title: Welcome to Devopness Documentation
+- Welcome to Devopness Documentation

-intro: Devopness aims to drastically change the way software developers manage applications and cloud infrastructure in a secure and performant fashion.
-By streamlining essential DevOps practices, we're making first class software deployment and cloud infrastructure management tools accessible and affordable to every developer in the world.
+At Devopness, we’re transforming the way developers manage cloud applications and infrastructure.
+By simplifying core DevOps practices, we make secure, high-performance software deployment and cloud management tools accessible to developers around the world.
+Whether you're a small team or an individual, our platform empowers you to deploy faster and more efficiently, without compromising on security or performance.
+Join us and experience the future of DevOps, made simple and available to all.
-links:
-    overview:
-    quickstart:
-    previous:
-    next: /docs/projects/add-project
-    guides:
-    related:
-    featured:
----

-## Getting Started

-To get started with Devopness, follow the guide {% mentionPost "/docs/projects/add-project" %}
+Ready to get started?
+Explore our documentations and find helpful articles to guide you through every feature of our platform.
+Whether you’re a beginner or looking for advanced tips, everything you need is right here.

-## Get Help
+## Quality Assurance

-If you run into an issue, contact our [Community Support](https://github.com/devopness/devopness/discussions)

-## Report a Vulnerability

-If you found a vulnerability in our products, follow the guide {% mentionPost "/docs/security/reporting-a-security-vulnerability" %}
+Once the changes in this PR are merged and deployed, success criteria is:
+1. Users quickly understand the product’s purpose and see how it simplifies DevOps tasks, while also recognizing that the documentation provides initial support.
+2. Users feel confident to start using the product by accessing the tutorial and exploring articles, leading to greater adoption and ongoing use of the platform.
+3. With clear guidance, users are able to resolve common questions and locate information independently without extra support.